 What seemed like a tragedy has led to a dream coming true….

-Dan Eley, a young man from Surrey, England worked as a charity worker with impoverished children in Latin America for two years before a diving accident in the Colombian Amazon left him paralysed from the chest down two years ago.
+Dan Eley, a young man from Surrey, England worked as a charity worker with impoverished children in Latin America for two years before a diving accident in the Colombian Amazon left him paralysed from the shoulders down on New Year’s Day 2010.

 Dan spent the next year in hospital, fighting for his life and facing up to the enormous emotional and physical challenges of being so severely paralysed.
 During these difficult times he had the opportunity to meet other people with similar disabilities who had overcome extreme adversity to go on and achieve great things in life.
 This inspired him to pursue his dream of starting apprenticeship-style training schemes for children living in poverty in Colombia and Latin America.
 The Dan Eley Foundation is the realisation of that dream.

 “Our aim is to help young people help themselves so that they can achieve true independence”